Nazarshia2889/EAGLE-AI/README.md

 ## Overview:

-We enhance security systems by legeraging AI to provide immediate, actionable security reports.
+We enhance security systems by leveraging AI to provide immediate, actionable security reports.
 Our system, EAGLE (Enhanced Automated Guardian for Living Environments) AI, reduces false positive notifications and provides detailed summaries of any detected irregularities.

 ## Inspiration: